No budget, no elevators: political crisis gums up Thai government

 Yingluck herself was ousted by the courts this month, and the farce threatens to descend into tragedy if the “acting caretaker prime minister” appointed by her party finds his already feeble authority contested by an alternative premier that the anti-government protesters want installed.

-Protest leader Suthep Thaugsuban, from his new base amid the Venetian Gothic splendor of Government House, promised at the weekend to launch a “final push” to sweep away the remnants of Yingluck’s administration.
+Protest leader Suthep Thaugsuban, from his new base amid the Venetian Gothic splendour of Government House, promised at the weekend to launch a “final push” to sweep away the remnants of Yingluck’s administration.

 The finance department does not even have a full-time minister: Kittirat Na Ranong was removed by the courts along with Yingluck.
 Acting Prime Minister Niwatthamrong Boonsongphaisan will keep the seat warm but will be spread thin, as he has also kept his old job as commerce minister.